mbroadst/rethunk/README.md

-The server may return confusing error messages when the wrong number of arguments is provided (See [rethinkdb/rethinkdb#2463](https://github.com/rethinkdb/rethinkdb/issues/2463) to track progress).
-Rethinkdbdash tries to make up for it by catching errors before sending the query to the server if possible.
+The server may return confusing error messages when the wrong number of arguments is provided (See [rethinkdb/rethinkdb#2463](https://github.com/rethinkdb/rethinkdb/issues/2463) to track progress). rethunk tries to make up for it by catching errors before sending the query to the server if possible.